 Helping people access cash

-We are committed to making sure people can access the cash they need.
-Read how new legislation has given us powers to act where we find or anticipate significant impacts on consumers’ ability to access cash.
+We're committed to ensuring consumers and businesses can access the cash they need.
+We're using our powers to act where we find or anticipate significant issues.

-Update: on 7 December 2023, we published our consultation on the new rules we propose to make under our access to cash powers in the Financial Services & Markets Act 2023.
+Update: on 24 July 2024, we published our new rules to protect access to cash using the powers given to us in the Financial Services and Markets Act 2023.

 Why access to cash is important